SpacemanSpiff7/svdawg/README.md

             noise:  A list enumerating the singular values to set to 0

     Returns:
-            Numpy array reconstruction of the filtered dataset
+            Reconstruction of the filtered dataset as a NumPy array
 </pre>

 Example: